ak-uow/dissertation-write-up/chapters/04-methodology.md

 The initial phase was one of research into prior work with regard to academic study but also existing technology (both software and hardware) pertinent to the project.
 Once the first phase was complete, research did not entirely stop but continued to inform the implementation stage which was made of many parts, given the complex nature of a multi-faceted project of this nature.
 In conjunction with the technical research there was a requirement to consider the overall design of the experiment and how the user research was to be conducted.
-Upon approaching completion of creating all the necessary software, visual content and configurations in order to conduct the research, it was time to invite potential test subjects to take part in the study.
+Upon approaching completion of creating all the necessary software, visual content and configurations in order to conduct the research, it was time to invite potential testers to take part in the study.
 After a minimum sample size has been reached it was then possible to process the data in order to be able to later discern meaningful findings from the experiments.
 Naturally, interpretation of the results is the last phase which has been a matter of taking a second look at the quantitative data in conjunction with the qualitative feedback in order to posit not only where the most successful experiments but also to discuss room for improvement.